 Most businesses offer some level of customer service, but there is a wide gap between offering customer service hardly anyone uses and having excellent customer service that customers do not actively avoid.
 Excellent customer service relies on a few different metrics, like required customer time investment, the time to resolution, how helpful are the customer service agents, and how friendly are the customer service agents to talk to.
 Great customer service should get a customer to a solution without waiting on hold for hours or bouncing from department to department for answers.
 Much of customer service comes down to the agents and how empowered they are to go above and beyond for each customer.
 Support teams should go beyond solving the question in front of them and try to go above and beyond to create a memorable winning experience that puts your brand above the competition.

-How to Deliver Great Customer Service
+How to Deliver Great Customer Service"

 Delivering great customer service is the ultimate goal, but there are multiple different ways to offer great service.
 Combining different methods and policies will add up to make your customer service even better.
 Below are five ways or areas you can improve your customer service: